 Purpose

-Currently, Red Hat does not always explicitly sexual and gender identity or orientation outwardly and officially administering business and employment decisions.
-I am interested in investigating the best way for Red Hat to address this problemI would also like to request a 30-minute meeting with member of Red Hat’s legal teamrelevant personnel from the Human Resources and Branding teams to discuss the reports’ findings.
+It’s important for Red Hat to develop official and public language to protect individuals based on their sexual orientation and gender identity.
+Currently, Red Hat does not always explicitly state that it will not discriminate on the basis of sexual and gender identity or orientation in outwardly and officially administering business and employment decisions.
+I am interested in investigating the best way for Red Hat to address this problem.
+The purpose of this report is to request the time and resources to conduct this investigation.
+I would also like to request a 30-minute meeting with a member of Red Hat’s legal team and relevant personnel from the Human Resources and Branding teams to discuss the reports’ findings.

-I believe this investigation will help Red Hat develop explicit details to support a transparent and comprehensive plan to prevent discrimination, provide a defensive basis if allegations of discrimination in relation to Red Hat business practices should ever arise.
-I also believe that inclusion of these types of protections will help Red Hat be seen as a socially progressive company
+I believe this investigation will help Red Hat develop the explicit details needed to support a transparent and comprehensive plan to prevent discrimination, which will provide a defensive basis if allegations of discrimination in relation to Red Hat business practices should ever arise.
+I also believe that inclusion of these types of protections will help Red Hat more clearly be seen as a socially progressive company.

 Note that these requests do not have a basis in intrapersonal discrimination that I’ve experienced, seen, heard or read about while at Red Hat, or about Red Hat--in fact, I believe incorporating changes to the relevant documents outlined in the proposal will better represent the culture of inclusion that the people of Red Hat seem to value, in my experience and initial research.